|

 Just got your book this week and what a delight it is!

-and the pragmatics of recording like you do.
-In this increasingly
+pragmatics of recording like you do.
+In this increasingly compressed

-compressed world of digital recording (i.e. where everything begins
+world of digital recording (i.e. where everything begins to sound

 you've